Global Privacy Notice

 - we may be required to process that personal data to comply with our legal or regulatory obligations.

-- Your personal data will be shared within Linklaters between the Linklaters BCR Group Entities (which are listed in schedule 2 of our BCRs, accessible on our website here).
+- Your personal data will be shared within Linklaters between the Linklaters BCR Group Entities (which are listed in schedule 2 of our Global BCRs and in Schedule 2 of our UK BCRs, accessible on our website).
 As an international firm, we share your personal data between Linklaters offices to ensure the efficient operation of our firm (for instance, by sourcing our shared services in the most cost-effective way) and to provide the highest quality of client services.
-Your personal data is shared in accordance with our BCRs.
+Your personal data is shared in accordance with our Global BCRs and our UK BCRs.

 - Where required, we will (subject to our professional obligations and any terms of business which we may enter into with you) disclose your personal data to: